Bell Hill School: Description

 The Bell Hill School is a single-story brick structure, measuring about 18 ft by 30 ft, resting on a granite foundation.
 It has a front-facing gable roof with low pitch, covered in asphalt shingles.
 The cornices are simple wooden boxes, with a piece of ogee moulding on the eave wall.
 The main (southern) facade has three bays, with a centered doorway flanked by sash windows.
 The north and west facades have three sash windows each, while the east facade has two windows flanking a chimney.
 The brick is laid in Flemish bond on two facades and American bond on the other two; it is not clear if the walls were originally built this way or if it was the result of later restoration work.

-The interior of the school is divided into a foyer area and the single classroom.
+The interior of the school is divided into a foyer area and a single classroom.
 The foyer contains a small washbasin, shelf, and towel rack.
 The walls are finished in plaster above irregularly-sized wainscoting.
 The western wall of the classroom is covered in fiberboard painted black, which was used as a blackboard.

 The building has had only modest alterations.
 An opening in the western gable is filled with brick; its original decoration is unknown.
 In 1902 a woodshed and outhouse were attached to the school's north facade; these were removed after the school was closed in 1940, including the restoration of brick in a doorway space that had been opened between the school and that structure.